Microscopic quantum description of surface plasmon polaritons: Revealing intrinsic ultrastrong light-matter coupling: Electrodynamics of metal-dielectric interfaces in the PZW framework

 The resulting quantized expression obtained for the polarization field depends explicitly on the effective mode length $L_{\mu}$, which then corresponds to the polarization quantization length, and is given by

-This result extends the expression derived in Ref.~\cite{Todorov2014} within a quantum framework based on the long-wavelength response of a three-dimensional electron gas.
+This result \eqref{P_elec_bos} extends the expression derived in Ref.~\cite{Todorov2014} within a bosonization framework based on the long-wavelength response of a three-dimensional electron gas in the random phase approximation.
+This procedure remains valid as long as nonlocal effects are neglected so that the dielectric function in the metal is of the form of Eq.~\eqref{eq : Drude}.
 In the present formulation, the geometry of the metallic region is explicitly taken into account.
-We still assume that this region is sufficiently small so that propagation effects within it can be neglected; this corresponds to the long-wavelength approximation in the derivation.
+We still assume that this region is sufficiently small so that propagation effects within it can be neglected; this corresponds to the long-wavelength approximation used in the derivation.
 In Sec.~\ref{sec : SP qs}, we show how this result can be extended to include propagation effects for the case of a planar interface.